How to Stop Obsessing Over Someone with BPD: Understanding Borderline Personality Disorder

 Susan Quinn

 Managing borderline personality disorder (BPD) can be tough, especially with strong emotional bonds.
-People with BPD often connect deeply with “favorite persons.”
+If you’re wondering how to stop obsessing over someone with BPD, it’s important to understand the dynamics of these relationships.
+People with BPD often connect deeply with ‘favorite persons.’
 These bonds can feel comforting but may also create a lot of dependence and emotional ups and downs.

 Breaking free from these deep ties requires therapy and mindfulness.
 They help grow healthy coping skills and handle intense emotions.
 This leads to better emotional control and smoother relationships.
 Learning to tolerate distress is key in therapy for BPD, helping to deal with strong emotions.